-Many world wide web applications require access, transfer, and synchronization of large multimedia data objects (MDOs) (such as, audio, video, and images) across the communication network.
-The transfer of large MDOs across the network contributes to the response time observed by the end users.
-As the end users expect strict adherence to response time constraints, the problem of allocating these MDOs so as to minimize response time becomes very challenging.
+A major cost in executing queries in a distributed database system is the data transfer cost incurred in transferring relations (fragments) accessed by a query from different sites to the site where the query is initiated.
+The objective of a data allocation algorithm is to locate the fragments at different sites so as to minimize the total data transfer cost incurred in executing a set of queries.
+This is equivalent to minimizing the average query execution time, which is of primary importance in a wide class of distributed systems.
+The data allocation problem, however, is NP-complete, and thus requires fast heuristics to generate efficient solutions.
 The problem becomes more complex in the context of hypermedia documents (web pages), wherein these MDOs need to be synchronized during presentation to the end users.
-Since the basic problem of data allocation in distributed database systems is NP-complete, a need exists to pursue and evaluate solutions based on heuristics for generating near-optimal MDO allocations.
-In this paper, we i) conceptualize this problem by using a navigational model to represent hypermedia documents and their access behavior from end users, ii) formulate the problem by developing a base case cost model for response time, iii) design two algorithms to find near-optimal solutions for allocating MDOs of the hypermedia documents while adhering to the synchronization requirements, and iv) evaluate the trade-off between time complexity to get the solution and quality of solution by comparing the algorithms solution with exhaustive solution over a set of experiments.
+Since the basic problem of data allocation in distributed database systems is NP-complete, we need heuristics which can generate near-optimal MDO allocations.
+In this paper, we propose a navigational model to represent hypermedia documents and their access behavior from end users.
+We also formulate the problem by developing a base case cost model for response time and design an algorithm to find near-optimal solutions for allocating MDOs of the hypermedia documents while adhering to the synchronization requirements.
+We compare the algorithm solution with exhaustive solution over a set of experiments.